 Official Selection for Screening – The Berlin Short Film Festival – Germany

 Official Selection for Screening at Panorama – The Melbourne International Animation Festival – Australia

 Official Selection for Screening – Athens Animfest – Athens – Greece

 Exhibitions and Outdoor Screenings 2018 – 2019

-The Masque of Blackness – Gallery 46, London E1 2AJ 6th September – 6th October 2018 and Outdoor Screening at The National Theatre – 27th-29th September 2018
+The Masque of Blackness – Gallery 46, London E1 2AJ 6th September – 6th October 2018 and Outdoor Screenings at The National Theatre Flytower, South Bank, London – 27th-29th September 2018

 As part of Totally Thames 2018 The Masque of Blackness was monumentally projected onto the National Theatre Flytower over three evenings. (see 3 minute film of the launch event above)